 Dr. Klodas: (laughs) Much better than cardboard!
 We knew that if we were to meet our patients where they were, our products had to taste great.
 So we started with great taste as a key requirement.
 If it doesn’t taste good, customers won’t eat it no matter how healthy.

-The products we make are chocolate, peanut and cranberry nut bars, oatmeal, pancake mix, smoothie mix, and a sprinkle.
+The products we make are Dark Chocolate Crunch Bars, Peanut Butter Bars, Cranberry Pecan Bars, Apple Cinnamon Bars, Blueberry Oatmeal, Whole Oats Pancake Mix, Strawberry Banana Smoothie Mix, and an Anytime Sprinkle.
 Our customers have their favorites, but we knew all had to meet a very high standard on taste.

 Q: So tell us more about statins.
 Aren’t they the simple solution?